Match-Hack/.github/profile/README.md

 **Our dedicated team of hackers is passionate about building a stronger hacker community.**

 We are enthusiasts driven by a love for coding and a desire to make hackathons more accessible.
-Melanie, Maxime, Nathan, Thomas, and Adam bring a wealth of experience and knowledge to Match&Hack.
+Mélanie, Maxime, Nathan, Thomas, and Adam bring a wealth of experience and knowledge to Match&Hack.
 We're excited to offer a platform that simplifies team formation and makes hackathons more enjoyable for all participants.

 By focusing on building strong teams, Match&Hack contributes to the success of hackers, hackathons, and the broader tech community.